tnwinc/Isolate/Readme.md

 paris too (second example above).

-The _type_ argument is compared (case insensitive) to the output of running `Object.prototype.toString` on the actual module implmentation.
+The _type_ argument is compared (case insensitive) to the output of running `Object.prototype.toString` on the actual module implemenntation.
 Just the substring containing the type is compared, so for a dependency which is a function, `Object.prototype.toString` would return `[object Function]` which means you should specify 'function' as the type to map.